United Nations (gang): Smuggling

-In September 2005, two UN gang members were arrested in Puyallup, Washington state with 1, 000 pounds of marijuana in 23 bags..
+In September 2005, two UN gang members were arrested in Puyallup, Washington state with 1,000 pounds of marijuana in 23 bags.
 The two men charged were two brothers from Calgary, Zachary and Braydon Miraback.
 Zachary Miraback refused to give his name to the ICE agents and had no personal identification, which to him being charged with crossing the border with no proper identification.
 On 1 December 2005, a floatplane landed in Soap Lake in Washington state.
 The ICE found inside the plane 325 pounds of marijuana and arrested an UN gang member, Greg Fielding.
 On 14 March 2006, another floatplane landed in Omak lake in Washington state.
-The Colville Indian Reservation tribal police found inside the plane 314 pounds of marijuana and 24, 00 ecstasy pills.
+The Colville Indian Reservation tribal police found inside the plane 314 pounds of marijuana and 2400 ecstasy pills.
 The tribal police arrested an UN gang member, Keven Haughton.
 The sheriff of Okanogan County, Frank Rogers, complained to the American media that too many Canadians were being arrested in his county for smuggling, saying: "We're running ourselves ragged.
 It's like an epidemic up here.
 We're running from call to call".
 On 23 March 2006, two Canadian women, Sharmila Kumar and Shialen Varma, both of Vancouver, were arrested near Omak lake with several hockey bags of marijuana in their SUV.
 Both women were believed to be working for the UN gang.
 Rogers told the media after the latest arrests: "It's almost like this is nothing to us.
 It's happening so much, it's ridiculous.
 They come anyway they can.
 It's well orchestrated and they plan this well in advance.
 It's a daily event".
-In 2006, an American woman, Jane Gerth, while driving on Highway 17, which is almost on the Canadian-American border, discovered along the highway a bag full of $507, 270 U.S. dollars, which was meant to picked up as a payment for a drug shipment..
+In 2006, an American woman, Jane Gerth, while driving on Highway 17, which is almost on the Canadian-American border, discovered along the highway a bag full of $507,270 U.S. dollars, which was meant to picked up as a payment for a drug shipment.
+The vast majority of those who smuggled marijuana into the United States were not arrested.